mattermost/docs/source/about/self-hosted-subscriptions.rst

 .. tip::

    Not sure where to take the screenshot?
-Please reach out to your Account Executive, CSM, orders@mattermost.com, or support@mattermost.com for help.
+Please reach out to your account executive, Customer Success Manager, orders@mattermost.com, or support@mattermost.com for help.

 .. image:: ../images/Site_Statistics.png
 	:alt: Take a screenshot from the System Console > Site Statistics page.